the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-package.md

 ## What Does Conda Do?

 Conda allows users to create any number of entirely separate environments, and quickly and switch between them.
-For example, say a researcher has a project, _Project One_, which has own environment, defined by Conda, that is made up of the following set of packages:
+For example, say a researcher has a project, _Project One_, which has its own environment, defined by Conda, that is made up of the following set of packages:

 | **Package Name** | **Version** |
 | ------------ | ------- |